wKovacs64/gatsby-plugin-use-dark-mode/README.md

 ### Advanced Configuration

-If you would like to specify the class names used (which you will also be passing to [`useDarkMode`][udm-parameters]) or skip the script minification process, you may do so through plugin options:
+If you would like to change the class names that are applied, specify the storage key, or skip the script minification process, you may do so through plugin options:

 ```js
 // gatsby-config.js